ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 Local Endpoint

 >> The Local Endpoint in a properties \[MICHAEL: I can't parse "in a properties" here.
 Should this be removed?] represents the application's view of itself that it wants to use for transport connections.
-This may be optional, or may be generic (a wildcard address, for example).
+This may be optional, or may be generic (a wild card address, for example).

 Path Selection Properties